langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

     Output "# $text"
   ;;

   term ) # Terms.
-Sometimes the operation is a bit more complicated, with embedded newlines and expanded escape
+Sometimes the operation is a bit more complicated, with embedded new lines and expanded escape
          # characters.
   Output "term_here::\n $text"
   ;;